guyrt/guyrt.github.com/Cougar.md

 I also classified trails and roads.
 The categories are trails in the park that required running, roads in the park I could use as byways, and trails or roads that are outside the park that I could choose to use as "shortcuts" between required running.
 Identifying which ways are in the park uses a triangulation method called [Ear Clipping](https://github.com/guyrt/routefinder/blob/master/src/RouteFinder/RouteCleaner/PolygonUtils/PolygonTriangulation.cs) to convert Cougar Mountain Park into dozens of triangles.
 Once the park is a set of triangles, it's trivial to determine if any node falls into one of the triangles and therefore into the park.
 The map below shows the results of my triangularization.
 Clearly some triangles are suboptimal.

+(NOTE!)
+There is a much more efficient way to do containment that uses Winding Numbers.
+I later implemented it [here](https://github.com/guyrt/routefinder/blob/master/src/RouteFinder/RouteCleaner/PolygonUtils/PolygonContainment.cs).

 ![Image of Cougar with Triangles](images/cougar/triangles.PNG)

 The results are below.
 Red trails must be run.
 Blue roads were in the park but aren't required running.
 Gray lines are trails or roads that fall outside of the park boundaries.